Axway/api-builder-docs/content/en/docs/how_to/track_usage_for_your_subscription.md

 ## Overview

 Each {{% variables/apibuilder_prod_name %}} integration that you create can report its own transaction usage to the platform without the need for an agent.
 Transactions are reported against Environments in your Organization, and you can review these transactions along with those from [other Amplify products](https://docs.axway.com/bundle/subusage_11_en/page/amplify_subscription_usage_and_reporting.html).
-For more information, see [Subscription Usage Tracking](https://docs.axway.com/bundle/subusage_11_en/page/about_subscription_usage_tracking.html) and [Manage Billing](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/managing_billing/index.html).
+For more information, see [Subscription Usage Tracking](https://docs.axway.com/bundle/subusage_11_en/page/about_subscription_usage_tracking.html).

 ### What is counted as a transaction?